utoker/utoker/README.md

     <img src="https://img.shields.io/static/v1?label=&message=WEBSITE&color=cdf998&style=plastic"/>
   </a>
       </p>
+        <p><strong>TypeScript / Redux / React</strong></p>
-        <p><strong>TypeScript/Redux/React</strong> - A web app for searching node packages with the implementation of npms.io API for the TypeScript programming environment.
+        <p> A web app for searching node packages with the implementation of npms.io API for the TypeScript programming environment.
 More information about npms.io and its API can be found at their GitHub repository.

 I did this project to implement React-Redux in a TypeScript environment and use it as a boilerplate for my following projects.</p>

 </td>
   </tr>
 </table>

 <hr/>